elastic/integrations/packages/apache_spark/docs/README.md

 ### Application

-This is the `application` data stream.
-This data stream gives metrics related to the number of cores used, application name, runtime in milliseconds and current status of the application.
+The `application` data stream provides metrics related to the number of cores used, application name, runtime in milliseconds, and current status of the application.

 An example event for `application` looks as following: